justcli/tddish/README.md

         return True
     return False
 ```
-When used under automation test framework, write your test case the follwoing way
+When used under automation test framework, write your test case the following way
 ```
 # myapp.py
 '''tddish